javisperez/vuedals/README.md

 A Vue component to display inside the modal

 #### props
-A props object that will be passed to the component inside the modal, with the name "**props**".
+A props object that will be passed to the component inside the modal.

 example: